giltayar/nursery/README.md

 > For more information on the Fetch API use of `AbortController`,
 > see [this](https://developer.mozilla.org/en-US/docs/Web/API/AbortController#Examples).

-### Other really cool stuff you can do with a nursery:
+### Other really cool stuff you can do with a nursery

 * **Retrying**: if you pass `{retries: 3}` to the `Nursery` call, the body of the `for await` (or the tasks in the tasks list),